Assisted migration of forests in North America: Changes in seed transfer guidelines

-Assisted migration of the western larch
+In 2024, a forestry paper was published in which a "climate analog approach" was offered for seed transfer and assisted migration decision-making.
+Instead of needing to first choose among a range of projection maps (usually at 30-year intervals) based on a variety of IPCC-approved computer models, forest managers would be offered a single map that aggregates three such models, utilizes 19 climate variables, and restricts its focus to mid-century projections.
+As well, instead of outputs showing range projections for one species at a time, the tool would pinpoint "sites with contemporary climate similar to the future climate at a target location."

+Western larch

 In 2010, the Government of British Columbia implemented an assisted range expansion project for one particular canopy species: the western larch.
 Larch could now be selected for provincial reforestation projects nearly 1,000 kilometers northward of its current range.
 Research had shown that the western larch, the most productive of the three species of larch native to North America, has no trouble growing in northern British Columbia, where climatic conditions are predicted to match the western larch's historical range by 2030.
 This was the first government-approved assisted long-distance migration program for a North American canopy tree.
 The western larch was selected for assisted species migration because of its significant commercial importance and the fear that climate change and parasites such as the mountain pine beetle would considerably diminish its supply.

 Foresters in the United States have also initiated "experimental treatments" of larch-dominated national forests in Montana.
 However, if some "aggressively warming climate scenarios" unfold, foresters will need to let go of any expectations of helping this species maintain a presence south of the Canadian border.